rsharma1817/webtool/GSoC2020/weekly_reports/Phase2_week01.md

 ### Challenges and solutions

-The model training is taking some time due to the complexity of the network and dataset size, which I tried to perform on my local machine, and am now running on Google Colab.
+The model training is taking some time due to the complexity of the network and dataset size, which I tried to perform on my local machine, and am now running on a Kaggle kernel.
 The results will be ready for testing within the next few days.

 ### Tasks completed